Linaro/uadk/docs/wd_design.md

 In WarpDrive framework, virtual address could be used by vendor driver and application directly.
-And it's actually the same virtual address, memory copy could be avoided between vendor driver and application.
+And it's actually the same virtual address, memory copy could be avoided between vendor driver and application with SVA.

 ### UACCE user space API